aliciahan1102/Pair_Trading/README.md

 > Usefulness of CLUSTERING-DRIVEN Pair Trading

 * Since pair trading is market-neutral trading strategy, it does not fall significantly even in the crisis and shows a different return movement from the market
-*S uperior performance not only in terms of risk management indicators but also in terms of returns
+* Superior performance not only in terms of risk management indicators but also in terms of returns

 ## Future Research Direction
 * Consisting portfolio with other financial assets such as ETF, commodity, etc., or more